To use injectable weight loss medication like Mounjaro or Wegovy safely and achieve the best results, it’s

 Diarrhoea

-Diarrhoea is a very common side effect associated with using injectable weight loss medication, especially at the start of the treatment.
-However, the symptoms tend to improve
+Diarrhoea is a very common side effect associated with using injectable weight loss medication, especially

 after a few doses of the treatment.